apple/coremltools/docs-guides/source/convert-pytorch-workflow.md

 The process of tracing takes an example input and traces its flow through the model.
 You can trace the model by creating an example image input, as shown in the above code using random data.
 To understand the reasons for tracing and how to trace a PyTorch model, see [Model Tracing](model-tracing).

 If your model uses a data-dependent control flow, such as a loop or conditional, the traced model won't generalize to other inputs.
-In such cases you can experiment with applying PyTorch's JIT script ([`torch.jit.script`](https://pytorch.org/docs/stable/generated/torch.jit.script.html)) to your model as described in [Model Scripting](model-scripting).
-You can also use a combination of tracing and scripting.
+In such cases you can use JIT script ([`torch.jit.script`](https://pytorch.org/docs/stable/generated/torch.jit.script.html)) to capture the graph accurately.
+Core ML Tools offers limited support for models that are obtained from `torch.jit.script` API, so it may or may not work for your model.
+See [Model Scripting](model-scripting) to learn more.

 ### ExportedProgram